g4b0/silverstripe-widget-pages-extension/README.md

 on the page will search Widget in its Parent since it find the SiteTree root, then it stops and return a void WidgetArea.

+After installing read carefully the *ISSUE* section at the end of this document.
+I'm working on a solution but it's not so easy (PR are welcome).

 ### Installing a widget

 See widget module docs (http://addons.silverstripe.org/add-ons/silverstripe/widgets).